-1) Setback Measurement/Averaging: In the case of a lakefront lot, the rear yard setback shall be measured from the ordinary high water mark as defined herein.
+- 1) Setback Measurement/Averaging: In the case of a lakefront lot, the rear yard setback shall be measured from the ordinary high water mark as defined herein.
 Where there exists one (1) or more principal buildings on lakefront lots located on one (1) or both sides of another lakefront lot subject to a permit application to erect or modify a building or structure, and where such existing buildings are within five hundred (500) feet of such lakefront lot, the required setback for the lot subject to a permit application shall be the average setback of such existing buildings measured from the ordinary high water mark as defined herein, provided that in no case shall the building be located closer than thirty-five (35) feet from the ordinary high water mark.
-Nothing in this Footnote shall be construed as authorizing a building or structure or any portion thereof to be erected outside of the legally recorded rear lot line for the lot.

-2) 30° View Setback: In addition to subsection (1), in no case shall a proposed building, structure, tree or other plant material be located on a lakefront lot so as to extend toward the lake a distance beyond an imaginary line extending at a 30° angle from the corner of the dwelling on an adjacent lot.
+Nothing in this Footnote shall be construed as authorizing a building or structure or any portion thereof to be erected outside of the legally recorded rear lot line for the lot. - 2) 30° View Setback: In addition to subsection (1), in no case shall a proposed building, structure, tree or other plant material be located on a lakefront lot so as to extend toward the lake a distance beyond an imaginary line extending at a 30° angle from the corner of the dwelling on an adjacent lot.
 The "corner of the dwelling" shall be that corner of the building nearest to the shared lot line that is part of a building wall oriented toward the lake.
 This subsection (2) shall not apply to features no greater than four (4) feet in height from the ground below, and shall not apply where the existing dwelling is set back from the rear lot line more than one hundred (100) feet.
 See figure below.

-- B. Non-Lakefront Lot in R-1 and R-2 Districts: The minimum rear yard setback for a non-lakefront lot created after the effective date of this Ordinance in an R-1 or R-2 District shall be twenty (20) feet.
-The minimum rear yard setback for a non-lakefront lot created prior to the effective date of this Ordinance in the R-2 District shall be ten (10) feet. - C. B-1 District: The minimum rear yard setback shall be ten (10) feet along the segment of the rear lot line that abuts another lot in the B-1 District. - D. I-1 District: The minimum rear yard setback shall be fifty (50) feet along the segment of the rear lot line that abuts a Residential District. - 8.
+- B. Non-Lakefront Lot in R-1 and R-2 Districts: The minimum rear yard setback for a non-lakefront lot created prior to the effective date of this Ordinance in the R-1 District and R-2 District shall be ten (10) feet. - C. B-1 District: The minimum rear yard setback shall be ten (10) feet along the segment of the rear lot line that abuts another lot in the B-1 District. - D. I-1 District: The minimum rear yard setback shall be fifty (50) feet along the segment of the rear lot line that abuts a Residential District. - 8.
 Lot Coverage: Calculation of lot coverage shall exclude those portions of driveways serving single-family and two-family dwellings that are no greater than ten (10) feet in width.